 There have been recent changes to Maryland's drug laws concerning the possession of marijuana.
 As of October 2012, being caught in possession of less than 10 grams of marijuana for a first offense can result in a $100 fine.
 A second offense is punishable by a fine of up to $250.
 A third offense could result in a fine of $500 along with a drug education program and a referral to an assessment for substance abuse.
 More than 10 grams, however, yields harsher penalties of up to 1 years in prison and up to $1,000 in fines.

 In cases in which a person is caught in possession of marijuana that is intended for someone else with a medical condition, that individual needs to be legally designated as a "caregiver" by the patient.
 This circumstance has its own set of requirements, all of which would need to be proven in a court of law.

-You don't have to wait a second longer to understand, prepare for, or fight a drug possession charge.
-Our team is ready to handle your case today.
-Call us now for a free consultation!
+You don't have to wait to understand, prepare for, or fight a drug possession charge.
+We are ready to handle your case today.
+Call us now at (301) 842-8584 for a free consultation!